Chart Color Schemes

 Development

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Seaford has recorded approximately 31 residential properties granted approval annually.
-Over the past five financial years, between FY21 and FY25, around 159 homes were approved, with an additional 29 approved so far in FY26.
-On average, each home built over these five years accommodates about 3.1 new residents per year, indicating a significant demand exceeding supply, which often leads to price growth and increased buyer competition.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Seaford recorded around 31 residential properties granted approval annually.
+Over the past five financial years, between FY21 and FY25, approximately 159 homes were approved.
+As of FY26, 34 homes have been approved so far.

 Frequently Asked Questions - Development